 Dear Fluffy,

 Every two weeks I go to Petsmart to get my fur done.
-How much should I tip the stylist?
+How much should I

 Sissy